-Kentucky employers should familiarize themselves with specific compliance issues and certain key documents for terminating employees.
+Kentucky employers should familiarize themselves with specific compliance issues and certain key documents for separating employees.

 Employers must pay all owed wages by the next normal pay period or 14 days following the separation, whichever occurs later.
-This applies to both voluntary and involuntary terminations.
+This applies to both voluntary and involuntary separations.

 Mineral*: Kentucky Separation